WidyaPuspitaloka/Catalog/README.md

 * In main.html replace the line "data-clientid="xxxx" so that it uses your Client ID from the web applciation.

 Loading the data
-* Unzip the [cloned repository] (https://github.com/WidyaPuspitaloka/Catalog.git), place the folder in the same directory as the `VagrantFile` file inside `vagrant`.
+* Unzip the [cloned repository](https://github.com/WidyaPuspitaloka/Catalog.git), place the folder in the same directory as the `VagrantFile` file inside `vagrant`.
 * From your terminal, go to a new directory containing the cloned repository
 * Run `python database_setup.py` to create the database.
 * Run `python coldplaydiscography.py` to add the song and album items

 Running the script
-* Inside the `vagrant` directory in the VM, go to a new directory containing the cloned repository
+* Inside the `vagrant` directory in the VM, go to a new directory containing the cloned repository(https://github.com/WidyaPuspitaloka/Catalog.git)
 * Run `$ python finalproject.py` to execute the program and to look at the database
 * Open your webbrowser and visit http://localhost:5000/